Toni Jiménez

 Antonio "Toni" Jiménez Sistachs ([anˈtonjo xiˈmeneθ]; born 12 October 1970) is a Spanish former professional footballer who played as a goalkeeper, currently a goalkeeping coach.

 He appeared in 236 La Liga matches over nine seasons, seven of those spent with Espanyol.
 He also represented in the competition Rayo Vallecano and Atlético Madrid.

-Jiménez helped Spain win the gold medal at the 1992 Summer Olympics.
+Jiménez helped Spain to win the gold medal at the 1992 Summer Olympics.
 He played three times with the full side later that decade.

 Club career

 Born in La Garriga, Barcelona, Catalonia, Jiménez had a stint with local giants FC Barcelona's third team to kickstart his senior career.
 He made his professional debut with neighbours UE Figueres on loan, being backup then first choice for two Segunda División seasons.

 In 1992, Jiménez moved to Rayo Vallecano after terminating his previous contract with Real Zaragoza.
 Initially a backup to Wilfred Agbonavbare, he benefitted from an injury to the Nigerian in the second round to make his La Liga debut against CD Logroñés, although he finished the campaign on the bench again.

 The following year, Jiménez accompanied coach José Antonio Camacho to RCD Espanyol, then in the second tier.
 He was an undisputed starter during his six-year spell, winning the Ricardo Zamora Trophy in his first season, qualifying for the UEFA Cup immediately afterwards and making nearly 300 competitive appearances.

 Jiménez signed for Atlético Madrid in summer 1999, being highly unsuccessful there.
 Barred by José Francisco Molina in his first year, the team from the capital were also relegated.
 Furthermore, in the final of the Copa del Rey against former side Espanyol, he was stripped off the ball by former teammate Raúl Tamudo's head for the final 2–1.

 Jiménez regained first-choice status at Elche CF, but returned to the top flight and Espanyol in January 2003 when new boss Javier Clemente requested his signing.
 At the end of the following campaign, he retired from the game at almost 34; he stayed connected with the latter in directorial capacities, leaving in March 2006 when director of football Cristóbal Parralo also resigned.

 Jiménez served his first coaching spell also in Catalonia, as assistant in Girona FC.
 In May 2009 he returned to the club as goalkeeper coach and, two years later, signed with Espanyol as assistant to Mauricio Pochettino; the pair linked up again in January 2013, after the latter was appointed at Southampton.

 In late May 2014, both Pochettino and Jiménez signed for another team in the Premier League, Tottenham Hotspur.
+After two years in the French Ligue 1 with Paris Saint-Germain FC, they returned to the English top flight in May 2023 by joining Chelsea.